Edward L. Bader: Politics

 Bader's Republican allies, including political boss and racketeer Nucky Johnson, convinced him to run for city commission in 1920.
 Winning his seat he was chosen by his fellow commissioners to serve as mayor.
 In 1924, he was re-elected.

-On 1920, Bader was elected Mayor of Atlantic City, New Jersey.
+In 1920, Bader was elected Mayor of Atlantic City, New Jersey.

 Bader spoke out against a Ku Klux Klan meeting in Atlantic City in 1923.
 He also pushed the idea of the city residents organizing a beauty pageant that became known as Miss America.

 Despite the opposition of many others, he purchased land that became the city's municipal airport and high school football stadium; both of which were later named Bader Field in his honor.
 He led the initiative, in 1923, to construct the high school at Albany and Atlantic Avenues.
 Bader, in November 1923, initiated a public referendum, during the general election, at which time residents approved the construction of a Convention Center.
 The city passed an ordinance approving a bond issue for $1.5 million to be used for the purchase of land for Convention Hall, now Boardwalk Hall, finalized September 30, 1924.
 Construction of it was underway at the time of his death.

 Bader ordered decency laws for bathers on the beaches of Atlantic City, July 14, 1924.
 Women were permitted to wear one-piece suits provided they also wore a skirt with it.
 The New York Times edition for March 27, 1924, read: "The official regulation provides that the bottom of the tights shall be no shorter than four inches above the knee and the bottom of the skirt no higher than seven inches above the knee."
 Prohibited in previous years, bare legs were allowed.
 Additionally, Atlantic City passed a "macintosh law" which required that anyone in beach attire had to wear a coat reaching at least to the knees.
 The Times reported that police turned back hundreds of would-be bathers: "Mayor Edward L. Bader ordered this action on complaints that bathers were sometimes unclad to the point of indecency, while with others their wet suits were a nuisance."